About proactive Splunk component monitoring

-The instance on which the distributed health report is enabled collects data from connected instances across your deployment.
-When a feature indicator reaches a specified threshold, the feature health status changes, for example, from green to yellow, or yellow to red, in the same way as the
+The instances on which the distributed health report is enabled collect data from connected instances across your deployment.
+When a feature indicator reaches a specified threshold, the feature health status changes, for example, from green to yellow, or yellow to red, in the same way as the single-instance health report.

-- Log in to the instance from which you want to monitor your deployment.
-In most cases a search head, search head cluster captain or cluster master.
+- Log in to the instance from which you monitor your deployment.

 - In the

 Set up distributed health report alert actions

 You can set up alert actions, such as sending email or mobile alert notifications, directly on the distributed health report's central instance.

 This lets you configure alert actions in one location, which simplifies the alert configuration process, when compared to the single-instance view health report that requires you to set up alert actions on individual instances.

 The distributed health report must be enabled to receive alerts from your deployment.